Sjord/Sjord.github.io/_posts/2016-03-13-django-users2-token-easily-predictable.md

 date: 2016-03-13
 ---

-Django enables users to reset their password a token that is emailed to the user.
+Django enables users to reset their password with a token that is emailed to the user.
 This mechanism contains some smart features. so let's look at how it works.

 ## Django's token generator